FIRST CONSULTATION EVENT INCLUDED SOUND BOOTH TO HEAR THE NOISE OF THE NEW PLANES

 London City has launched a wide-ranging consultation to intoduce shallower approach paths to allow for new, bigger planes, like the A320neo to use the airport.
 At present planes using London City land at an angle of 5.5 degrees (amongst the steepest in the world).
 But bigger planes will need an angle of 4.49 degrees.
 The consultation will last from 2nd March to the 17th May.

-London City argues that the larger planes, quieter than the E190 which makes up most of the current fleet, will enable it to bring in a larger number of passengers while limiting the increase in flight numbers.
+London City argues that the bigger planes, quieter than the E190 which makes up most of the current fleet, will enable it to bring in a larger number of passengers while limiting the increase in flight numbers.

 Earlier this year HACAN East published a report it commissioned from the Aviation Environment Federation comparing the A320neo with the other aircraft expected to be using the airport.

-For more information on the proposals and how to respond:
+For more information on the proposals:

 Here is the direct link to the response form: https://consultations.airspacechange.co.uk/london-city-airport/rnp-ar-approaches/consultation/subpage.2026-01-10.8595169827/